zhaohuic/Docs/docs/Software/slurm/slurm.md

 * As per the policy, users can request up to 4GB memory per core, therefore the flag  `--mem-per-cpu` is used for memory requirement.
 * In this above script `--time` indicates the wall time which is used to specify the maximum amount of time that a job is allowed to run.
 The maximum allowable wall time depends on SLURM QoS, which you can find in [QoS](slurm.md#using-slurm-on-cluster).
 * To submit the job, use `sbatch submit.sh` where the `submit.sh` is the job script.
 Once the job has been submitted, the jobs will be in the queue, which will be executed based on priority-based scheduling.
-* To check the status of the job use `squeue -u UCID` (replace `UCID` with your NJIT UCID) and you should see the following
+* To check the status of the job use `squeue -u $LOGNAME` and you should see the following
 ```bash
   JOBID PARTITION     NAME     USER  ST    TIME    NODES  NODELIST(REASON)
    635   general     job_nme   ucid   R   00:02:19    1      n0088